 As a professional speaker and public speaking coach, how to become a public speaker is one of the most common questions I am asked.
+Here is one exercise you can do to help you start with the basics.

 My answer is, well it depends.
 It depends on what your overall objective is in becoming a public speaker.